ryansakurai/blossy-cli/README.md

 - expr + expr
 - expr - expr

-Here's an example of how to use the command:

 ```bash
 $ blossy calc "2*3+4^6"
 4102
 ```

-You can also use the `--visualize` flag to see the steps of the calculation, illustrated using postfix notation and a stack:
+You can use the `--visualize` flag to see the steps of the calculation, illustrated using postfix notation and a stack.

 ```bash
 $ blossy calc "2*3+4^6" --visualize